 In the Spanish case, in which the transmission network is meshed and has a significant excess of capacity, it is considered that the methodology that best reflects the costs is the capacity-weighted distance, to the extent that it introduces price signals differentiated without the need to implement a complex and difficult model to understand for agents, such as the matrix methodology.
 The reference price methodology proposed is the methodology defined in Article 8 of the tariff network code.

-In this regard, it shall be noted that the capacity weighted distance methodology is the contrast methodology provided for in Article 8 of Regulation (EU) 2017/460.
+Additionally, it shall be noted that the capacity weighted distance methodology has the advantage of being the contrast methodology provided for in Article 8 of Regulation (EU) 2017/460.